 The Indian Choral Experience

-A new innovation from 2010, The SAMYO Choir was formed when we came across the amazingly talented vocalists we find around the country!
+Celebrating it’s 9th year, The SAMYO Choir was formed when we came across the amazingly talented vocalists we find around the country!
 Since then, vocalists are welcome at auditions and receive special coaching, their own compositions, and arranged parts within SAMYO’s pieces.

 The first tutor of The SAMYO Choir was the remarkable Bombay Jayashri, teaching at Music India in 2010 and 2011.